Updated 25/11/2025

 Have you ever wondered why the smoke from backflow incense sinks?
 Smoke should rise, should it not?

-At first, I was puzzled as well, until I discovered the mechanism that makes it appear as if it has defied the physics.
-You might already know this, but since I have received questions from some customers, I thought it was better to share this information with everyone here.
+At first, I was puzzled as well, until I discovered the mechanism that makes it appear as if it has defied physics.
+You might already know this, but since I have received questions from several customers, I thought it would be beneficial to share this information with everyone here.

-Physically, cone incenses are different from stick (cylinder) incenses.
+Physically, cone incenses differ significantly from stick (cylinder) incenses.

-Stick incense is evenly distributed, so once it is lit up, its burn time is stable from top to bottom.
+The composition of stick incense is evenly distributed.
+Therefore, once it is lit, its burn time remains stable from top to bottom.
 Depending on the manufacturer, its weight and size may vary.
-The example below is from our Grandawood incense, which is 0.14g per stick.
+The example below is from our Grandawood incense, which weighs 0.14g per stick.

 Cone incense is different.
 Per cone shape, the weight is 1.97g.
-The "fuel" (incense content) is 14 times greater than the stick.
+The "fuel" (incense content) is 14 times greater than that of the stick.

 So, what happens when you light the cone incense?

-Have you experienced the cone incense turning off midway through burning?
+Have you experienced the cone incense extinguishing midway through burning?
 If so, please read on.

 In this example only, we will divide the cone incense into four parts as shown below.

-The trick is to ensure Part 1 is covered in flame first before putting it out, leaving the incense to burn without a steady fire.
+The secret is to ensure Part 1 is fully engulfed in flame first before putting it out, leaving the incense to smoulder without an active fire.

-Tilt the incense down to increase the burn area and ensure the incense is lit up with an intense flame.
-Wait for 5 to 10 seconds before putting the fire out.
-If, for any reason, your cone incense turns off, re-light it with care and watch out for your fingers.
+Tilt the incense down to increase the burn area and ensure the incense is lit with an intense flame.
+Wait for 5 to 10 seconds before extinguishing the fire.
+If, for any reason, your cone incense goes out, re-light it with care and watch your fingers.
 If it is unsafe to light the incense because it is too short, please use a multi-purpose lighter with a long wand.

-The image below shows the perfect lit cone.
+The image below shows the perfectly lit cone.

-Do you see the downflow smoke which only happens halfway through the burning?
+Do you see the downflow smoke which only occurs halfway through the burning process?

 If you set it up correctly, the incense will burn completely without waste, like the example below.

-In general, smoke from combustion (caused by heat) will rise as hot air is less dense than cool air.
+In general, smoke from combustion (caused by heat) will rise because hot air is less dense than cool air.

-To make smoke descend, an absence of convection is required.
+To make smoke descend, an absence of upward convection is required.
 The animation below demonstrates this point.

 As you can see, from the flame (the heat source), the smoke rises.
 However, as the smoke travels into the bottle, which has no warm air inside, it sinks.
 This event happens precisely inside the cone incense.

 I apologise for the hand-drawn diagram.
-The backflow smoke can be explained per the picture above, using the principle of Atmospheric Pressure (Air Pressure) which we learned in high school.
+However, the backflow smoke can be explained per the picture above, using the principle of Atmospheric Pressure (Air Pressure) which we learned in high school.

 First, let us have a quick look at the structure of the cone.